LivingLegacyMedia/vowbound/chapter_06.md

 Cassian tried not to think about whether he could actually help her.
 About whether he'd made a promise he couldn't keep.

 The palace stood at the city's highest point, its white stone walls gilded by morning sun.
 Guards in formal dress lined the approach—twice as many as normal, Cassian guessed.
-Security was tight.
 The kingdom was preparing for war.

 He joined the line of petitioners, scholars, and supposed advisors.
 All answering the King's summons.
 All claiming they could help.
-The guards processed them slowly, checking credentials, asking questions, turning away anyone suspicious.
+The guards processed them slowly, checking credentials, asking questions, turning away more than they admitted.

 When Cassian's turn came, he presented the summons.
-The guard studied it carefully.
+The guard studied it carefully, then looked up at him with skeptical eyes.

 "Ledger-keeper from Millhaven.
-Says here you have knowledge of the Hollow's methods."
+Says here you have knowledge of the Hollow."
+He didn't sound impressed.
+"Everyone claims they understand the Hollow.
+So far, none of their intel has proved useful to the King's council.
+What makes you different?"

-"I do."

-"Prove it."
+"I know what they do," Cassian said, "and I understand how it works."

+"Enlighten me."

 Cassian chose his words carefully.
 "The Hollow doesn't conquer.
-It offers.
-Every person who becomes hollow makes a choice.
-They trade away suffering in exchange for emptiness.
+It bargains.
+Every person who becomes hollow makes a choice—they trade their suffering for emptiness.
 It's voluntary.
-That's what makes it so effective—people willingly accept their loss."
+That's what makes it so effective.
+People accept willingly because they're desperate, and the Hollow offers exactly what they need most: an end to pain."

-The guard's expression shifted.
-"How do you know this?"

-"Because I've seen it.
-I've seen the contracts they sign.
-I've spoken with refugees who barely escaped."
-He met the guard's gaze.
-"And I know exploitation when I see it."
+"That's common knowledge," the guard said dismissively.
+"Try again."

+"The common knowledge is wrong," Cassian countered.
+"People think the Hollow is offering freedom, but that's not what's happening.
+They're offering a transaction.
+A bargain.
+And like any bargain, there are terms.
+Rules.
+Mechanisms that govern how the exchange works."
+He leaned forward slightly.
+"The Hollow isn't some unknowable force.
+It's a system.
+And systems can be understood.
+Can be countered."

+The guard's expression shifted from skepticism to interest.
+"You're saying there's a way to fight them?"

+"I'm saying there's a way to understand them.
+Which is the first step to fighting them."
+Cassian met his gaze.
+"The King asked for advisors who could help him understand his enemy.
+I can do that."

-The guard studied him for a long moment.
-Then he nodded.
+The guard studied him for a long moment, then glanced at his companion—a younger guard who'd been listening with interest.

+"What do you think, Ryan?" the older guard asked.

+"I think he sounds more convincing than the fortune-teller we had this morning," Ryan said.
+"Or the priest who wanted to pray the Hollow away."

+The older guard snorted.
+"Low bar to clear."
+He looked back at Cassian.
+"All right.
+But if you're wasting our time, the chamberlain will have you thrown out.
+And trust me, you don't want to cross Lord Herrick."

+"Understood."

 "Wait here."

+The guards conferred briefly, and the younger one—Ryan—went inside.
+Cassian stood in the courtyard, watching the flow of petitioners.
+Most looked desperate.
+A few looked opportunistic, the kind who saw a kingdom in crisis as a chance for profit.
+None looked like they had real answers.

-Ten minutes later, a palace official arrived—a thin man in expensive clothes who introduced himself as Lord Herrick, the King's chamberlain.
-He looked Cassian up and down with obvious distaste.
+After what felt like an eternity but was probably only ten minutes, Ryan returned with a palace official in tow—a thin man in expensive clothes who moved with the precise efficiency of someone who valued every second.
+He looked Cassian up and down with obvious distaste, taking in the travel-worn clothes, the mud-stained boots, the lack of any visible wealth or status.

+"Lord Herrick," the older guard said respectfully.
+"The King's chamberlain."

+Herrick didn't acknowledge the introduction.
 "You're the ledger-keeper?"

 "I am."

+"From Millhaven.
+A village that barely exists on any map."
+Herrick's voice was cold, clipped.
+"What makes a village accountant think he can advise the King?"

+"I don't claim to advise on matters of state," Cassian said evenly.
+"But I understand how the Hollow operates.
+How their bargains work.
+The mechanisms behind what they're doing to your kingdom."

+"Do you."
+It wasn't a question.
+Herrick pulled a small notebook from his coat and consulted it.
+"We've had eleven people claiming knowledge of the Hollow this week.
+One was a priest who insisted prayer would solve everything.
+Three were merchants trying to sell us weapons that supposedly work against hollow converts.
+Two were charlatans offering protective charms.
+The rest were simply fools."
+He snapped the notebook shut.
+"Which are you?"

+"The twelfth person.
+The one who's actually telling the truth."

+Herrick's eyebrow rose fractionally.
+"Confidence.
+Or desperation?"

+"Necessity," Cassian said.
+"My town was threatened by the Hollow.
+I couldn't afford to be wrong about how they work.
+So I learned.
+I studied.
+I bargained to gain knowledge that most people don't have access to."

+"Bargained?"
+Herrick's eyes sharpened.
+"With whom?"

+"Those who understand the old ways.
+The principles that govern the old bargains."
+Cassian held his gaze.
+"I paid a price for what I know.
+A heavy price.
+That's how I know it's genuine."

+Herrick studied him for a long moment.
+Then he turned to the guards.
+"Is he cleared to enter?"

+"Yes, my lord.
+The summons is genuine, signed by the guild."

-"The council meets this afternoon.
-You'll present your knowledge then."
-His eyes were cold.
-"If your information proves false or worthless, you'll wish you'd stayed in your village."
+"Very well."
+Herrick looked back at Cassian.
+"The council meets this afternoon at the fourth bell.
+You'll present your knowledge then.
+If your information proves worthless, you'll regret wasting our time.
+The King has no patience for fools, and neither do I."

-Herrick turned and walked back toward the palace, clearly expecting Cassian to follow.
+"Understood."

+"Follow me."

 The gates swung open.

-Cassian touched the coin in his pocket one last time.
-It was burning now, almost painful against his skin.
-Another fragment was close.
+As Cassian stepped through, the coin suddenly flared hot against his chest—not burning, but pulsing with recognition.
+Another fragment.
+Close.
 Very close.

+*In the palace,* Cassian realized. *Another fragment is in the palace.*

+Which meant either the King had one and didn't know it, or someone at court was playing a far deeper game than anyone suspected.

 He thought of Mira, somewhere in the city, searching for a brother who might be beyond saving.

-He thought of Millhaven, probably hollow by now because he'd abandoned them.

-He thought of the Dealer's words: *The difference between you and Draven Kane is smaller than you think.*
+He thought of the refugee family on the road.
+He thought of the dream—Draven and himself, two sides of the same coin.

 Then he stepped through the gates and into a world where every word, every gesture, every trade could mean the difference between salvation and damnation.

 The palace swallowed him whole.

-Behind him, the gates closed with a sound like a tomb sealing shut.

-And in the city below, the Hollow preachers continued their work, offering peace to the desperate and freedom to the suffering, one deal at a time.
+And in the city below, the Hollow preachers continued their work, offering peace to those in pain, one deal at a time.